 During Orientation, departments collaborate to deliver presentations to incoming student’s on awareness and prevention information, including a clear message that no form of sexual discrimination is tolerated at Lycoming College, definitions of dating violence, domestic violence, sexual assault and stalking, information on consent and the role of alcohol/drugs during sexual activity, amnesty, how to report an incident confidentially or anonymously, resources on and off-campus, risk-reduction and victim empowerment, and bystander intervention tips.

-The Departments of Safety and Security and Health Services offer the Rape Aggression Defense (RAD) System, which is a program of realistic, self-defense tactics and techniques.
+The Departments of Public Safety and Health Services offer the Rape Aggression Defense (RAD) System, which is a program of realistic, self-defense tactics and techniques.
 The RAD System is a comprehensive course for women that begins with awareness, prevention, risk reduction and avoidance, while progressing on to the basics of hands-on defense training.
 Our courses are taught by certified RAD instructors.
 At Lycoming College RAD is offered as a credit course toward Wellness.
-For more information, visit: https://www.lycoming.edu/safetyAndSecurity/crimePrevention.aspx.
+For more information, visit: https://lycomingcollege.sharepoint.com/sites/SafetyandSecurity/SitePages/Crime-Prevention.aspx.

 Throughout the year, Student Life staff engages students on topics, such as Sexual Boundaries and Consent, Healthy Sexuality and Communication.
 Program topics also include developing skills to safely interrupt and address inappropriate comments, behaviors and promote a climate that prohibits sexual harassment and violence.